bacalhau-project/bacalhau/integration/flyte/DEPLOYMENT.md

 ## Install Flyte

-The official docs'll have you download a yaml file with values for their GCP Helm chart, instead, use the one below which adds the Bacalhau Agent config as well as a number of minor fixes:
+The official docs'll have you download a yaml file with values for their GCP Helm chart, instead, use the one below which adds the Bacalhau Agent config as well as a number of minor fixes.

 <details>
   <summary>values-gcp.yaml:</summary>